World Petition Directory

 Sites where you as a global citizen can safely visit to vote on world issues:

-- www.causes.com – 180 million users, but that appears to be since 2006.
-Facebook related, USA focus, but global issues too
+- www.causes.com – Facebook related, USA focus, but global issues too

-- www.change.org – global offices, but tending toward local issues (anywhere), about 40 million users
+- www.change.org – global offices, but tending toward petitions on local issues

-- www.thepetitionsite.com – Care2 related, now with petition site useable by all global citizens.
-A truly global site, 10 million (?) users.
+- www.thepetitionsite.com – Petition site useable by all global citizens.
+Global issues

-- www.campact.de – “damokratie in aktion” – German/ global issues, one million users
+- www.campact.de – “damokratie in aktion” – German/ global issues, 1.5 million users

 - www.leadnow.ca – Canadian campaign site, 100,000 users